-(a) Under Public Law 104-193, the Bureau must use the same TANF payment standard (and any associated rateable reduction) that exists in the state or service area where the applicant or recipient resides.
-This payment standard is the amount from which the Bureau subtracts net income and resources to determine General Assistance eligibility and payment levels;

-(b) If the state does not have a standard for an adult, we will use either the difference between the standard for a child and the standard for a household of two, or one-half of the standard for a household of two, whichever is greater; and ment standard which was in effect on September 30, 1995, in the State where the applicant or recipient resides.
+- (a) Under Public Law 104-193, the Bureau must use the same TANF payment standard (and any associated rateable reduction) that exists in the state or service area where the applicant or recipient resides.
+This payment standard is the amount from which the Bureau subtracts net income and resources to determine General Assistance eligibility and payment levels; - (b) If the state does not have a standard for an adult, we will use either the difference between the standard for a child and the standard for a household of two, or one-half of the standard for a household of two, whichever is greater: and - (c) If the state does not have a TANF program, we will use the AFDC payment standard which was in effect on September 30, 1995, in the State where the applicant or recipient resides.